numbats/learnr/slides/chapter6_02_ggplot2intro.md

 -   `ggplot2` is an R-package that was initially developed by Hadley Wickham as part of his PhD project.
--   `ggplot2` implements an interpretation of the “The Grammar of Graphics” by Leland Wilkinson.
+-   `ggplot2` implements an interpretation of the "The Grammar of Graphics" by Leland Wilkinson.
 -   It is one of the most popular packages in R for data visualisation and widely used in scientific outputs, reports, and even news articles.